eugenetriguba/quiz-cli/README.md

 contains the answers.
 Each problem is prompted to the user at the CLI and they may answer them, until all problems have been answered.
 Then, a score total is shown to the user.
-The user has by default a 30 second time limit to answer each question, otherwise the program will exit.
-This time limit and the csv file to retrieve problems from may both be customized with a command line flag.
+The user has by default a 30 second time limit complete the quiz, otherwise the program will exit with whatever score they have gotten thus far.

 ## Usage